English Language WAEC Syllabus: Below is this year’s Waec Syllabus for English. Note that this syllabus is for both internal and external candidates.

 - PAPER 3: 45 minutes – Oral English – 50 marks (for the Gambia and Sierra Leone)

-- PAPER 3: 45 minutes – Test of Orals – 30 marks (for Nigeria only).
+- PAPER 3: 45 minutes – Test of Orals – 30 marks (for Nigeria only)

-SECTION A: ESSAY WRITING (50 marks)
+- ESSAY WRITING (50 marks)

 Candidates will be required to spend 50 minutes on this section.
 There will be five questions in all, and candidates will be required to answer only one question.